PSP-Archive/LTE/readme.txt

 =========================================
-LTE 3D Engine v1.1 SDK Release
+LTE Game Engine 2.2 SDK
 =========================================
 		http://www.ltestudios.com

 1. Introduction

-First of all thanks for downloading and using LTE 3D Engine v1.0 SDK version, this engine is based on Irrlicht 1.0 and almost all of Irrlicht functions are supported here.
+First of all thanks for downloading and using LTE Game Engine 2.2 SDK version, this engine is based on Irrlicht 1.0 and almost all of Irrlicht functions are supported here.

-In this archive you will find the documentation in linux man pages format for the online html-style documentation go to
+In this archive you will find the documentation in chm format for the online html-style documentation go to

   http://www.ltestudios.com/3d/docs

-Please note that you have to install manually the man pages.

 ===========================================================================
 2. Requirements
 ===========================================================================

-To use the LTE 3D Engine you must have Toolchains installed, if you are running under win32 you can find the downloadable compiled version here:
+To use the LTE Game Engine you must have Toolchains installed, if you are running under win32 you can find the downloadable compiled version here:

  http://xorloser.com/PS2DevWin32.zip